Please ensure Javascript is enabled for purposes of website accessibility

 On the whole we are very encouraged by the approach and content of the proposed VASP Act and are very hopeful that it will maintain the BVI's position as a leading jurisdiction in the VASP space, while protecting counterparties and satisfying the BVI's international compliance commitments.
 We expect to receive further guidance from the Commission in relation to the VASP Act and its implementation as commencement approaches, and possibly additional regulations, and Ogier will work to pass all information on to clients and other stakeholders as soon as possible.
 In the meantime, we stand ready to advise and assist our VASP clients in detail as they navigate the new regulatory landscape to be introduced in the BVI.

 Ogier's BVI-based experts are recognised as leading legal and regulatory experts in all aspects of crypto, blockchain, Web3 and VASP services – having worked on many of the BVI's major and most ground-breaking crypto and VASP-related projects and cases over recent years.
-If you require further information, feel free to get in touch with the key contacts listed on the right of this briefing.
+If you require further information, feel free to get in touch with the key contacts listed in this briefing.

 About Ogier